We are nearly there candidates – it’s practice exam season!

 The correlation between the two datasets were very strong – for every additional practice exam a candidate had completed previously, their practice test score improved by an average of 2-5%.

-Finally, remember to get our free Practice Tests, available for all CFA exam levels!
+Finally, get our free CFA practice questions, available for all levels!